rookie-joe/PDA/README.md

 ## Dataset

-The `data.zip` directory includes both training  and testing data (**<span style="font-variant: small-caps;">forml4</span>**) for benchmarking the autoformalization task in Lean 4.
+The `data/data.zip` directory includes both training  and testing data (**<span style="font-variant: small-caps;">forml4</span>**) for benchmarking the autoformalization task in Lean 4.
 This dataset is a key resource for developing and evaluating models that can automate the process of formalizing mathematical statements and proofs.

 ### Contents of the Dataset